mkrishan/mkrishan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a postdoctoral researcher in AI at the Technical University of Munich, hosted at the Chair of Resource-Aware Machine Learning led by [Suvrit Sra](https://mcml.ai/research/groups/sra/).
-I received my PhD in Mathematics from the University of British Columbia, where my research focused on fundamentals of projection methods for learning, sampling and inference and I was fortunate to be advised by [Heinz Bauschke](https://cmps-people.ok.ubc.ca/bauschke/) and [Xianfu Wang](https://cmps.ok.ubc.ca/about/contact/shawn-xianfu-wang/).
+I received my PhD in Mathematics from the University of British Columbia, where my research focused on projection methods and I was fortunate to be advised by [Heinz Bauschke](https://cmps-people.ok.ubc.ca/bauschke/) and [Xianfu Wang](https://cmps.ok.ubc.ca/about/contact/shawn-xianfu-wang/).

-On the fundamental side, my current research focuses on nonconvex optimization models underpinning GenAI, XAI, multimodal AI, and hybrid continuous–discrete models.
-On the applications side, I explore AI4Science, AI for Mathematics, OAGI, Embodied Intellgence and neuro-symbolic AI.
+My current work studies nonconvex and constrained optimization models underlying modern learning systems, with particular interest in variational formulations, algorithmic stability, and interpretability.
+I am motivated by applications in scientific machine learning, mathematical problem solving, and hybrid continuous–discrete models.